ppy/osu-wiki/news/2024/2024-11-28-osu-world-cup-2024-semifinals-recap.md

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)

-The Semifinals stage offered top tier entertainment for the osu! community, with history being made, and amazing team skills being displayed for the entire world to see.
-After all the dust has settled, the team count is down to 6, with the greatest battles yet to come.
+The Semifinals stage offered top-tier entertainment for the osu! community, with history being made, and amazing team skills being displayed for the entire world to see.
+The dust has now settled and the team count is down to 6, with the greatest battles yet to come.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/udSXyASuYI4" frameborder="0" allowfullscreen></iframe>